Suryansh2002/festof2023/readme.md

             sends_to=[SendsTo.AGENT],
         ),
     )"""
-    # sending email is not needed if sends_to list doesn't have SendsTo.EMAIL
+    # passing email is not needed if sends_to list doesn't have SendsTo.EMAIL
     await ctx.send(
         "<temperaure_agent_address>",
         TemperatureRequest(